 These fake teeth options require no dental visit, are made in the United States, and are approved by the FDA.
 The manufacturer promotes this as the “safest cosmetic tooth cover” available and with natural coloring they look and feel like your own teeth.

-For more information about Imako Cosmetic Teeth Cover, click here, as well as checking out the video below….
+For more information about Imako Cosmetic Teeth Cover, click here, as well as check out the video below…